When people talk about artificial intelligence

 Learning about supervised and unsupervised machine learning is no small feat.
-To date I have over SIXTEEN (16!) courses just on those topics alone.
+To date I have over TWENTY FIVE (25!) courses just on those topics alone.

 And yet reinforcement learning opens up a whole new world.
-As you’ll learn in this course, the reinforcement learning paradigm is more different from supervised and unsupervised learning than they are from each other.
+As you’ll learn in this course, the reinforcement learning paradigm is vastly different from both supervised and unsupervised learning.

 It’s led to new and amazing insights both in behavioral psychology and neuroscience.
 As you’ll learn in this course, there are many analogous processes when it comes to teaching an agent and teaching an animal or even a human.
 It’s the closest thing we have so far to a true general artificial intelligence.

 - The multi-armed bandit problem and the explore-exploit dilemma